DawnbrandBots/deck-transfer-for-master-duel/PRIVACY.md

 # Deck transfer for Yu-Gi-Oh!
 Master Duel and Neuron, privacy policy

 Deck transfer for Yu-Gi-Oh!
-Master Duel and Neuron does not collect any data about your use of extension.
+Master Duel and Neuron itself does not collect any data about your use of the extension.

 The official database created by Konami Digital Entertainment is https://www.db.yugioh-card.com/yugiohdb/.
 This extension requires access to the deck pages of the official database in